instant-dev/api/README.md

 #### Object schemas

-To define object schemas, use the following lines of the schema to define individual properties.
+To define object schemas, use the subsequent lines of the schema after your initial object definition to define individual properties.
 For example, the object `{"a": 1, "b": "two", "c": {"d": true, "e": []}` Could be defined like so:

 ```javascript
 @param {object}  myObject